What is Assistive Technology?

 What happens when I make a referral or I need a new assessment?

 - If you would like to make a new referral for a lifeline or if you would like an assessment for telecare you can do this online by completing the Request Lifeline / Assistive Technology form, or speak to a customer care advisor in Torfaen Council who will complete a short referral form with you over the phone.
 Once completed this is sent to the Assistive Technology Team who will call you or a relative to arrange a visit and talk through your needs during the visit.
 Alternately if you have a social worker they can make a referral for you.
 During the initial visit the equipment is usually installed, tested and demonstrated.
 You should also read the Terms and Conditions and complete the VAT relief form (if appropriate), a copy of these are left with you.

 - If you have called because your needs have changed one of the Assistive Technology Team will come out assess your needs and discuss what equipment may support you, the person visiting may have the new equipment with them and install on the day, alternatively they will arrange with you another suitable day to visit.

 - Further assessments may be required before equipment can be installed for example a Capacity Assessment and Best Interest Decision may be required before door sensors are put in place

 What do I need to have a lifeline installed?

 - You will need a telephone line in your home and phone socket no more than 6 feet away from a 13 amp power point.

-- Alternatively, if you would like a private key safe which will enable you to share your key safe number with family and friends you can purchase these in many shops, online or go via care and repair who charge £53 for supplying and installing the key safe.
-You can contact care and repair on 01495 745948.
+- Alternatively, if you would like a private key safe which will enable you to share your key safe number with family and friends you can purchase these in many shops, online or go via Care and Repair who supply and install the key safe.
+You can contact Care and Repair on 01495 745948.

 - Payments are usually requested via an invoice around 4-6 weeks after the install of your equipment.